Building Canada Strong

 2026-2027 | $500K-$1M

 Pre-development.
-BC Hydro site lease and Rate 1894 eligibility.
+BC Hydro site lease.
 VFPA Waterfront land lease.
 UVic IESVic feasibility study.
 NRCan and SIF applications.
-First Nations economic partnership framework.
+First Nations engagement and equity participation framework.

 Phase 1